IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 description should contain a clear request for a new type code assignment.

-The following is a list of the Standardized Block Type Codes:
+The following is a list of the Standardized Block Type Codes; ??, in an item in the list means that the item refers to all possible values in which the "??" is from 00 to FF:

 | Block Type Code | Description |
 | 0x00000000 | Reserved ??? |